Super Bowl Commercials

 Advertising time during the Super Bowl is the most expensive in television.
-NBC charged an average of $3 million for a 30-second ad in the 2009 Super Bowl; by 2017, Fox was charging $5 million–$5.5 million for Super Bowl ad spots.
+NBC charged an average of $3 million for a 30-second ad in the 2009 Super Bowl; by 2017, Fox was charging $5 million to $5.5 million for Super Bowl ad spots.
 Ads in 1967 cost a mere $42,000, according to Advertising Age magazine [source: BLS].
 Ad prices reached $1 million in 1995 and went over $2 million for the first time in 2000.
 In 2020, a 30-second spot cost about $5.6 million.

 - 1984: 1984 (Apple).
 In perhaps what is now the most famous Super Bowl commercial ever, Apple launched the Macintosh computer with its Orwellian "Big Brother" ad in which a woman throws a hammer at a jumbo screen displaying Big Brother.
 Apple never ran the ad on television again.